SijRa/Brain-Image-Analysis-using-Deep-Learning/README.md

 ## Brain Image Analysis using Deep Learning
 A multimodal deep learning approach to the early prediction of mild cognitive impairment conversion to Alzheimer's Disease.
+S Rana et al. https://ieeexplore.ieee.org/document/9302550
 ## Abstract
 Mild cognitive impairment (MCI) is the intermediary stage before Alzheimer’s Disease – many patients however remain stable or even revert back to normal cognition.
 Early detection of progressive MCI (pMCI) therefore can be utilised in identifying at-risk individuals and directing additional medical treatment in order to reduce or even prevent the conversion to AD.